BRAINCAPTURE

 • Reduces cost of diagnosis, brings hardware to point of care

-2- Reduces need for trained staff
+2- Reduces need for specialized staff

 • Reduces staff costs through automation